HeyGen for L&D: The Ultimate AI Video Jumpstart Guide

 Not ready to get started yet?

 No worries.
-Skim through the steps now and come back to the full how-to when you’re ready.
+Glance through the steps now and return to the full how-to whenever you are ready.

 Ready to get started?

-Start with this 2-minute tour of HeyGen's AI Studio Editor, and then let's get started!
+Begin with this 2-minute tour of HeyGen's AI Studio Editor, and then we will dive in.

 → HeyGen Academy: 101